 (c) Vice President(s).
 The Vice President(s) shall assist the President by assuming responsibility for programs, projects, initiatives, or other assignments that may be made by the President and, in the absence of the President, shall assume his/her duties.
 The Vice President(s) shall also be responsible for community outreach initiatives that generate new members, the orientation of new members and maintaining a high level of member participation in Chapter events and activities.

 (d) Secretary.
-The Secretary shall have charge of the records of the chapter and keep the minutes of its meetings; attend to chapter correspondence; serve as the contact person with the Home Office through the Fraternal Portal (for all electronic communications); issue all requests for approval of expenses incurred by the family, adult or youth chapter/youth division of the chapter; deliver all books and records to the officers of WoodmenLife and/or their representatives when called upon to do so; provide notification to the Treasurer as to the member dues deposited into the proper designated account of the family, adult or youth chapter/youth division of the chapter by WoodmenLife; receive all other payments due the chapter and immediately turn them over to the Treasurer; make a monthly statement to the chapter of all funds received on its behalf; notify the Secretary of WoodmenLife immediately of all transfers and expulsions of members; make all reports and deliver all notices required by the National Board of Directors and/or the President & CEO of WoodmenLife; keep an accurate record of all member dues paid by the members of the chapter and/or remitted by WoodmenLife; and promptly notify WoodmenLife, after each election, of the roster of all newly elected officers.
+The Secretary shall have charge of the records of the chapter and keep the minutes of its meetings; attend to chapter correspondence; serve as the contact person with the Home Office through the Fraternal Portal (for all electronic communications); issue all requests for approval of expenses incurred by the family, adult or youth chapter/youth division of the chapter; deliver all books and records to the officers of WoodmenLife and/or their representatives when called upon to do so; provide notification to the Treasurer as to the funds deposited into the proper designated account of the family, adult or youth chapter/youth division of the chapter by WoodmenLife; receive all other payments due the chapter and immediately turn them over to the Treasurer; make a monthly statement to the chapter of all funds received on its behalf; notify the Secretary of WoodmenLife immediately of all transfers and expulsions of members; make all reports and deliver all notices required by the National Board of Directors and/or the President & CEO of WoodmenLife; and promptly notify WoodmenLife, after each election, of the roster of all newly elected officers.

 Should the Chapter have no Secretary, one of its members shall be designated as Chapter Secretary subject to appointment and removal by the President & CEO of WoodmenLife.